 - Witch Hazel

-9. Get a humidifier
+9. Get A Humidifier

 My last tip is to get a humidifier.
 Low humidity causes dry skin skin, too.
-If you live or work in a place where the central hair conditioning or heating is always on, your skin’ll get stripped of the moisture is so badly needs.
+If you live or work in a place where the central hair conditioning or heating is always on, your skin’ll get stripped of the moisture it so badly needs.
 A humidifier will add moisture back into the air quickly.